Rizwan-Qamar/universal-file-downloader/README.md

 `ufd.core.api.generic.password` is used only for FTP protocol.
 In order to access public FTP remove this property from the properties file.

+## Database

+The project uses an in-memory database by default and it is deleted every time the application is stopped.
+In order to use mySQL as database configure its properties in properties file.

 ## How to install UniversalFileDownloader
 After cloning the repository, execute **_"gradlew.bat build"_** command from the root directory of the project (**_./gradlew build for Linux users_**).